ChangwuHuang/ChangwuHuang.github.io/_pages/about.md

 **Changwu Huang**, Hao Bai, Xin Yao*

-[**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=QRnmYfkAAAAJ&sortby=pubdate&citation_for_view=QRnmYfkAAAAJ:uWQEDVKXjbEC) <strong><span class='show_paper_citations' data='QRnmYfkAAAAJ:uWQEDVKXjbEC'></span></strong>

-The performance of evolutionary algorithms (EAs) is strongly affected by their configurations.
+**Summary: **The performance of evolutionary algorithms (EAs) is strongly affected by their configurations.
 Thus, algorithm configuration (AC) problem, that is, to properly set algorithm’s configuration, including the operators and parameter values for maximizing the algorithm’s performance on given problem(s) is an essential and challenging task in the design and application of EAs.
 In this paper, an online algorithm configuration (OAC) approach is proposed for differential evolution (DE) algorithm to adapt its configuration in a data-driven way.
 In our proposed OAC, the multi-armed bandit algorithm is adopted to select trial vector generation strategies for DE, and the kernel density estimation method is used to adapt the associated control parameters during the evolutionary search process.
 </div>
 </div>